 A portfolio mindset that’s focused on your career mimics the concept of portfolio management in the investment world.
 Investopedia explains that because it’s impossible to consistently predict which investments will perform well, the prudent approach is to create a basket of investments that provide broad exposure within an asset class.
 Because it’s difficult to know which particular subset of an asset class or sector is likely to outperform another, diversification seeks to capture the returns of all of the sectors over time but with less volatility at any one time.
 Proper diversification takes place across different classes of securities, sectors of the economy, and geographical regions,” Investopedia explains.
 To summarize it, this means that investors would want to diversify their risk and reward, just like you would want to diversify your career and source of income to protect yourself.

-You might be thinking what about that saying, “jack of all trades, master of none?”
+You might be thinking, “jack of all trades, master of none?”
 However, the complete saying is, “A jack of all trades is a master of none, but oftentimes better than a master of one.”
 It’s always a good idea to plan ahead.

 It’s important because it does everything a well diversified financial portfolio does for you by hedging against the risk of being too heavily invested in one area.
 You would never want to focus 100% on one thing because if it doesn’t work out or you decide it’s not right for you, you’re left starting all over from square one.
 Just like you hopefully try to achieve a sense of balance in your personal life, you should aim to keep things fresh in your career (it’s also a good look on your resume!)